jdotrjs/phaser-guides/Basics/Part3.md

 Now that you have scenes available to work with the main question is how to control them.

+> *Note*: In all cases following the word "current" references the scene that is
+> the parent of the `ScenePlugin` used to change scene state.
+Additionally most
+> methods used to impact scene state can take a key for the scene to act on or
+> no argument which causes the action to be taken on the "current" scene.

 _-> Create_:

 The key methods here are `ScenePlugin` methods [start][sp-start] and [launch][sp-launch].
 Both of these will trigger a scene to move into the _Create_ state. `start` additionally moves the current scene into _Stopped_ whereas `launch` does not impact the currently running scene.
-(Note: in this case "current" references the scene that is the parent of the `ScenePlugin` used to start/launch a new scene.)

 When calling either of these methods data may be passed in which will be made available to your scene's `init` and `create` functions.
 An example of this in